TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/getting-started-unity.md

 ## Set Debug Mode

-To check logs within TOAST SDK, the debug mode can be set.
+To check logs within NHN Cloud SDK, the debug mode can be set.
-To inquire of TOAST SDK, enable the debug mode for faster response.
+To inquire of NHN Cloud SDK, enable the debug mode for faster response.

 ### Specifications for Debug Mode Setting API
 ```csharp